How To Strengthen Your Pancreas, Improve Digestion and Lower Blood Sugar All By Yourself

 Yes, indeedy, blood sugar matters!

-Two other common tests for blood sugar are Fasting Plasma Glucose and Oral Glucose Tolerance Test.
-You can do the fasting glucose test at home with the aid of some pretty inexpensive equipment, which I walk you through in the article, My Blood Sugar Numbers Dumbfound Me.
+Although not ideal, you can do the fasting glucose test at home with the aid of some pretty inexpensive equipment, which I walk you through in the article, My Blood Sugar Numbers Dumbfound Me.

 In his aforementioned book, Outstanding Health, Dr. Glazier tells us that the pancreas functions optimally between 9:00 and 11:00 in the morning.
 In contrast, 12 hours later the pancreas is designed to be in rest mode and is therefore working least effectively.